TheTitanrain/flan_runner/README.md

 # flan_runner
-Run flan by Cloudflare at system startup
+Run flan by Cloudflare at system startup and send report to telegram